nobuhirofunabiki/technology_notes/Linux/linux_commands.md

     - `du -d N` :`du --max-depth=N`
     - (ex) `du -h -d 1`

+- `find`
+    - `find . -name <filename>` : Find a file called <filename> in the current and sub-directories.

+- `free`
+    - display the total amount of fre space available along with the amount of memory used and swap memory in the system
+    - examples
+        - `free -m (/-g)`
+        - `free -h`

 - `grep`
     - `grep -i` : without distinguishing lower case and upper case
     - `grep -n` : Display row numbers